sscro-ccri/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 {% endhighlight %}

 The visibility string can be anything valid for your Accumulo instance.
-For the rest of this exercise, we are going to assume the visibility string is 'user'.
+For the rest of this exercise, we are going to assume the visibility string is 'user', and the Accumulo table is 'gdelt_auths'.
 You can see the visibilities that are currently enabled for your user through the accumulo shell:

 {% highlight bash %}
 $ accumulo shell -u myuser -p mypassword